eggaskin/startup260/README.md

 - **User registration** - Creates a new user in the database with their own categories/notes, token and hashed password.
 Existing usernames will be rejected.
 - **existing user** - Verifies the user's name and password from data stored in the database, and if they don't match alerts the user.
 - **Use MongoDB to store credentials** - Done.
-- **Restricts functionality** - You cannot currently add notes without logging in.
-(Once we add websockets this will be changed so you can still add notes/categories but they will be stored in localStorage and not in the database, but you *cant* add notes to the global notepad which will be implemented using websockets.)
+- **Restricts functionality** - You cannot add notes without logging in.

 ## WebSocket deliverable